 When you are ready to publish an eLearning course from your authoring tool, be sure to select the standard for LMS Output SCORM 1.2 or SCORM 2004.
 Note: As current browser versions, such as Google Chrome, Mozilla Firefox, and Internet Explorer, begin to phase out support for Flash-based content and as Adobe has announced the end of Flash support in 2020, we strongly urge you to begin producing your SCORM content in HTML5.

 Here are a list of additional basic requirements to promote successful content deployment in the LMS:

 STEP THREE: Course Catalog Entry and Content Deployment

 This document assumes an existing knowledge of LMS course creation basics.
 It will only reference those points relevant to adding eLearning courses and deploying content.
-If you need to review the common elements of the Add Course functionality, you should read the linked document Add a New Course to the LMS, or view the eight minute video, How to Add a Course.
+If you need to review the common elements of the Add Course functionality, please read related document: Add a New Course to the LMS.
 If you are uploading new content to an existing eLearning course, skip to #6 in the instruction list below.

 1. Do NOT include any special characters (e.g. @, $, &, etc.) in the Course Code or Course Name fields.
 Use only alphanumeric, hyphen, or underscore characters.